wn-doolittle/caliper-spec/guides/implementation-guide.md

 ### Best Practices

-TODO: talk with current implementors and ask what best practices they'd suggest.
+Below are some of the collected best practices from members who have successfully implemented the Caliper Analytics&reg; standard.

 ### Tool Provider perspective LTI launch.
-- Tool Providers should use the federated session ID as the `id` of the federatedSession entity you include in events
+- Tool Providers should use the federated session ID as the <code>id</code> of the federatedSession entity you include in events
-- Tool Providers should pick out the system identifiers from the LTI message that are relevant to you as a Tool, and put them in as `SystemIdentifiers` on the _entities_ in your events that are relevant.
+- Tool Providers should pick out the system identifiers from the LTI message that are relevant to you as a Tool, and put them in as <code>SystemIdentifiers</code> on the _entities_ in your events that are relevant.
 This helps
   - Bind identifiers to the items they belong to, and not to the _session_
-  - Helps data consumers easily find those properties rather than having to dig through a big bag of `Event.federatedSession.messageProperties` keys.
+  - Helps data consumers easily find those properties rather than having to dig through a big bag of<code>Event.federatedSession.messageProperties</code>keys.

 With some platforms the identifier might be the "user's login session"; in other platforms, it might be "just the individual launch".